 The causes of forced migration are complex and interwoven.
 Conflict, often combined with other factors such as mega-development projects, weakened governance, and the impacts of a changing climate, can contribute to forcing people to flee.

 Did you know that Canada only gives 0.28% of its Gross National Income (GNI) toward Official Development Assistance (ODA)?
 This is only a third of the globally agreed upon 0.7% benchmark.
-We believe that increasing this amount and providing resources for local communities working for peace can make a difference in the lives of many, including people on the move.
+Moreover, within this small pot, support for peacebuilding only accounts for approximately 5-10% annually.
+In contrast, Canada’s military spending in 2018 was almost five times the total spent on ODA.

 MCC partners continually ask us to advocate here in Canada so that migration can be a choice, not a last resort.
 No one should be forced to flee their home.